 The wonderful tradition of beautifully crafted wooden model sailboats has come down to us over the past 150 years.
 Although the earliest model boats have been found in the pyramids of Egypt, these may not have been actual sailing models.
 However, we can guess that children of the period had similar model boats to float along the banks of the Nile!
 Real sailing models that sail the same as full size boats became truly popular in the mid 1800's.
 Many of these beautiful boats were hand carved and lovingly rigged to look like the full sized boat that they were based on.

 By the early 1800's, the sailing ponds in Paris had become famous with their model boats which visitors to the parks could rent.
 When Frederick Olmstead was designing Central Park in the years after 1858, the Paris sailing ponds became the inspiration for the center piece of the park, the Conservatory Waters model sailing pond.
-The adventures of the sailing models the Wasp and the Lillian B Womrath on Conservatory Waters were immortalized in E. B. White's classic story "Stuart Little".
+The adventures of the sailing models the Wasp and the Lillian B Womrath on Conservatory Waters are immortalized in E. B. White's classic story "Stuart Little".
+The crowd watching the race between these two miniature yachts becomes so excited that the policeman trying to hold the crowd back loses his balance and topples over backwards into the pond.

-The Jacrim Seaworthy boats produced by Chester A. Rimmer, "MIT graduate and Naval Architect", thrilled thousands of adults and youngsters (myself included) with their realistic sailing performance and sleek elegant wooden hulls.
-In England, the Star Model Boats of Birkenhead became well-known, produced by a Dutch ship-building family that fled from the Netherlands by launching one of their nearly completed trawling boats as the Germans approached during the early days of World War II.
+The Jacrim Seaworthy model sailboats produced by Chester A. Rimmer, "MIT graduate and Naval Architect", thrilled thousands of adults and youngsters (myself included) with their realistic sailing performance and sleek elegant wooden hulls.
+In England, the Star Model Boats of Birkenhead became well-known, produced by a ship-building family that fled from Belgium by launching one of their nearly completed trawling boats as the Germans approached during the early days of World War I. Landing in England, the family needed employment.
+The husband assisted with the war effort by working in shipyards, and then after the war ended he began producing model sailboats that became iconic toys for children around the world.

 The Jacrim-Seaworthy Keystone model yachts and the Star Model boats are no longer produced.
 The Keystone boat company disappeared in the late 1950's.
 The Star Boat Company shut its doors at the end of the 1900's.
 We take our role seriously as the only remaining company producing truly magical and excellent sailing model boats.
 Initially we offered our splendid 18 inch T-Class Racing Sloop.
 There are now over 18,000 of this size model sailing that we have produced.
 Next we added the 15 inch boat, originally called the T-Class Junior and later redesigned as the T15 Racing Sloop.
 Last to join the fleet was the T12 Racing Sloop, now one of our favorites.
 The key to these traditional model sailing boats performing so well is the heavy keel casting on the bottom of the keel plate.
 The keel casting keeps the boats upright at all times and allows them to perform beautifully even in strong, gusty winds and big waves.

 Our mission is to continue the wonderful tradition of model sailboats, especially wooden model sailboats, that really sail.
 Our boats have provided thousands of hours of happy outdoors experiences for countless adults and youngsters.
 We hear back from owners almost every day about how much they enjoy their boats and how pleased they are that we are doing what we do.
-We mean to change the world one boat at a time!
+In their small way, model sailing boats make the world a better place for all of us.